 Dr. Mimura invented the High Electron Mobility Transistor (HEMT) with a new structure, in which two layered semiconductors are stacked.
 He revealed that HEMT has excellent high-frequency characteristics because of its high mobility nature of electrons.
 This invention has led to significant advancements both in information and communications technology and in physics studies of electrons confined in ultrathin conductive layers.

-Because of their superior high-frequency characteristics, HEMTs are widely used in such areas as receivers for BS and GPS systems, mobile phones and their base stations, and millimeter-wave car-borne radars for collision avoidance; HEMTs now serve as one of the core high-speed devices, on which the information and communications society is built.
-Initially, HEMTs were fabricated by using mainly the AlGaAs-GaAs pair, but the choice of materials was expanded to the InAlAs-InGaAs pair.
-Moreover, a psudomorphic system of an ultrathin InGaAs layer embedded in lattice-mismatched GaAs has been widely used to fabricate excellent high speed low noise HEMTs, operating in the microwave/millimeter wave region (7).
-AlGaN-GaN HEMTs have been also developed (8) and now widely used as high-frequency power devices in base stations of mobile phone systems and also as high-voltage power devices in switching power-supply systems.
+Because of superior high-frequency characteristics, HEMTs are widely used in such areas as receivers for BS systems, base stations in mobile phone systems, and millimeter-wave car-borne radars; thus, HEMTs serve as one of indispensable high-speed devices, by which the information and communications technology is built.
+Although HEMTs were fabricated first by the combined use of AlGaAs and GaAs, the choice of materials was expanded to the InAlAs/InGaAs pair and other systems.
+Recently, AlGaN/GaN HEMTs have been developed and widely used as high-frequency power devices for base stations of mobile phone systems; this system is getting to be used also as high-voltage power-controlling devices.

 As stated above, the invention of HEMTs by Dr. Mimura and a set of his subsequent works have made outstanding contributions to the progress of information and communications technology and also to the remarkable advancement in physics studies of low-dimensional electrons.

 For these reasons, the Inamori Foundation is pleased to present the 2017 Kyoto Prize in Advanced Technology to Dr. Takashi Mimura.